ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 Of course, somewhere one needs to say that a device is emulated and what should its behaviour be.
-This is done in the configuration files/flags and, because emulated devices are de facto Tango devices, they should be defined, implemented and deployed prior to the execution of the test script (and hence prior to the execution of the test harness).
+This is done in the configuration files/flags and, because emulated devices are de facto Tango devices, they should be deployed prior to the execution of the test script (and hence prior to the execution of the test harness).

 In some cases it may be necessary for the test script to make assertions